zayyanrafishafa/Bank-Marketing-Campaign/README.md

 ---

-> In summary, this project transforms raw marketing data into a practical predictive tool that supports **data-driven decision-making**.
-> The insights gained can guide **future campaigns**, ensuring better customer targeting and higher marketing ROI.
+> In conclusion, this project transforms raw marketing data into a practical predictive tool that supports **data-driven decision-making**.
+The results, analyses and other information that have been gained can guide **future campaigns**, ensuring better customer targeting and higher marketing ROI.